hermsluca/hermsluca/README.md

 - 👋 Hi, I’m @hermsluca
 - 👀 I’m interested in coding and sport
 - 🌱 I’m currently learning many different things
-- 💞️ I’m looking to collaborate on ...
+- 🐡 I’m looking to do my best at work
-- 📫 How to reach me ...
+- 📫 How to reach me via Email, Instagram, Twitter.

 <!---
 hermsluca/hermsluca is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.